Socialz: Multi-Feature Social Fuzz Testing: Evolutionary Diversification of Community Interaction (Stage 2/3)

 \subsection{Solution Evaluation}

 In our evolutionary setup, each individual is an interaction graph that represents how virtual users interact in a social network.
 In particular, each individual is an edge list that contains all the necessary information of our graph: the source node, the target node, and the type of event.

-To evaluate our graphs, we have defined the following steps: \begin{enumerate} \item We first transform the edge list into an two-dimensional adjacency matrix.
-This adjacency matrix has four areas that reflect the interactions repo-repo, repo-user, user-repo, and user-user (see Table~\ref{tab:solutionrep}). \item We record the interactions between users and repositories in the repo-user and user-repo areas by summing the number of events that occur between each repository and user.
+To evaluate our graphs, we have defined the following six steps.

+First, we transform the edge list into an two-dimensional adjacency matrix.
+This adjacency matrix has four areas that reflect the interactions repo-repo, repo-user, user-repo, and user-user.

+Second, we record the interactions between users and repositories in the repo-user and user-repo areas by summing the number of events that occur between each repository and user.
 Each event has a weight of one, regardless of its type.
-At present, as we do not further differentiate, the repo-user and the user-repo areas are mirrored versions of each other. \item As there are no interactions between repositories in our approach, the repo-repo area is always filled with zeros. \item We use the user-user area to store FollowEvents.
-It is initially empty, and we fill it with data by evaluating the cosine similarity of the users based on their interactions with repositories (areas user-repo, repo-user).
+At present, as we do not further differentiate, the repo-user and the user-repo areas are mirrored versions of each other.

+Third, as there are no interactions between repositories in our approach, the repo-repo area is always filled with zeros.

+Fourth, we use the user-user area to store FollowEvents.
+It is initially empty, and we fill it by evaluating the cosine similarity of the users based on their interactions with repositories (areas user-repo, repo-user).
 If the cosine similarity is greater than zero for a pair of two users, then we set the respective entry to 1.
-The diagonal is set to 0 as users cannot follow themselves. \item With the FollowEvents incorporated into our edge list, we calculate the PageRank score and degree of centrality of each node.
-For the event type feature, we filter our data to only include user nodes and map each user node to the combination of events they were involved in. \item Finally, we calculate the star-discrepancy score for the interaction graph. \end{enumerate}
+The diagonal is set to 0 as users cannot follow themselves.
+The resulting matrix for the Original dataset looks like this (users 658 and 659 are chosen to show non-zero data, as the matrix is sparsely populated): Fifth, with the FollowEvents incorporated into our edge list, we calculate the PageRank score and degree of centrality of each node.
+For the event type feature, we filter our data to only include user nodes and map each user node to the combination of events they were involved in.